carloartieri/8bit_raspi_pixel_art_display/README.md

 - Added a description of how to launch Jupyter to the README file.
 - Added an Jupyter notebook `development_examples.ipynb` containing descriptions and examples of how to create and draw sprites.
 Animation descriptions to follow.

-**2018.08.19**

-- Added *LifeForce* animation routine with Vic Viper and Lord British ships and two backgrounds from area 1.
-- Added *Ducktales* animation routine with Scrooge McDuck and the 'Native' enemy in Amazon and Moon backgrounds.
-- Switched out *Excitebike* background 2 for a higher-contrast track (3).
-- Converted the 'cycles' option in `run_montage.py` to `--cycletime`, which specifies the number of seconds of real time that each montage should run for.
-- Added table of games, sprites, and backgrounds currently in the montage for reference.

 See [complete Changelog here](changelog.md).